LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 ### Core B
 This part has every system that Core B uses which are:
-- Orders
+#### Orders
+This part is responsible for managing orders for Core B services.
+Each order can be edited and deleted. module gives the option to generate an invoice for specified order.
+#### Invoices
-- Invoices
+-
-- PI list
+#### PI list
+-

 ### Core C
 In progress...